MadsRJ/NordicRefDBs/README.md

 - At present, there are two different reference databases supported here.
 One for COI (broad eukaryote) and one for 12S (vertebrates).
 - Both of these scripts are bash wrappers around the standard CRABS-commands with additional filtering steps and modifications.
 These scripts essentially follow the crabs GitHub recommendations most of the way, but do not follow their recommendations completely.

-# Known bugs & icky things in the code #

-- When downloading the bold database, the download commands have been split into lower-level taxa for allowing download to complete (maximum 1 million sequences can be downloaded in a single command). with matching dipteran families etc. Careful when using the taxonlist provided, it currently shrinks in size as your download progresses.
-The file depletes itself.
-(The file gets deconstructed as you succesfully download.
-This also updates the counts of taxa required for download and missing to be downloaded)
-- The blacklist filtering step currently takes a long time to run for the 12S reference database - consider relying on the premade version of the database or brace yourself with an overnight run of the code.
-- The database is generated with a datestamp of the folder - pay attention to this if updating the reference database overnight.
-- I did not test what happens if you want to blacklist the last sequence of the fasta file (either bold or ncbi download) - code likely breaks.
-- For the COI database, there was a bug "ERROR | Error running makeblastdb BLAST Database creation error: Error: Duplicate seq_ids are found: GB|EU148067, aborting analysis...".
-I can't seem to find out why this duplicate arises, but I just deleted it as part of the script.
-- Ensure to update your email in the script (for NCBI)
-- As a note to myself, I should probably look into including representative bacterial sequences in this reference database, as co-amplification of prokaryotes is likely to occur when amplifying this genetic region.

 # COI reference database for the "Leray" or "Leray-XT" marker

 ## Key features